 My passions are music-making and guiding others (total beginners through professionals) on the path to creative-fulfillment through music.

-Offering lessons in classical, acoustic, & electric guitar, electric bass, ukulele, keyboard, improvisation, music theory, composition, songwriting & arranging.
+Offering lessons in classical & jazz guitar, improvisation, music theory, composition & arranging.

 My lessons are relaxed, but focused.
 We’ll explore pieces by your favorite composers, music fundamentals, and instrumental technique.